bhavikam28/ev-ai-advisor/README.md

 # ev-ai-advisor
-AI-powered Electric Vehicle recommendation system built with AWS
+EV AI Advisor is an intelligent Electric Vehicle recommendation system that helps users find the perfect EV based on their needs, budget, and driving patterns.
+Built with AWS cloud services and powered by AI, it provides personalized recommendations with real-time charging station data.